 Any conversation about sleep should begin with the foundation of a good night’s rest: Your mattress.
 These days, however, mattresses offer more than comfort and support; they can deliver data-driven insights about your sleep.

 There are a number of “smart” mattresses on the market today.
-In 2018, DT’s Matt Smith got a chance to test the Sleep Number 360 p5, which allows users to adjust either side of the bed to however soft or firm the person sleeping there prefers, as well as tracking data to inform users how much they moved around in the night and so on.
+In 2018, Digital Trend senior editor Matt Smith got a chance to test the Sleep Number 360 p5, which allows you to adjust either side of the bed to however soft or firm the person sleeping there prefers, as well as tracking data to inform users how much they moved around in the night and so on.

 Of course, a mattress needs to be comfortable, and Smith described the 360 p5 like this: “The foam structure gives it a pleasant, consistent structure without the lumps or bumps you might find in a spring mattress.
 Sleepers who prefer a pillowtop might be disappointed because even the softest setting lacks the fluffy feel of a pillowtop, but I think most sleepers will be instantly pleased by the bed’s feel.”